How Much Does it Cost to Become an Insurance Agent?

-While there is a bit of an upfront cost to becoming an insurance agent, the benefits outweigh the costs.
-A career as an Independent Insurance agent selling Medicare can be extremely lucrative and rewarding.
+While there is a bit of an upfront cost to joining the insurance industry as an insurance agent, the benefits outweigh the costs.
+A career as an Independent Insurance agent can be extremely lucrative and rewarding.
 So now that we’ve answered the question, “How much does it cost to become an Insurance Agent,” are you ready to start your career?
 We hope so!